joaojmendes/Copilot-for-M365-Plugins-Samples/samples/msgext-product-support-sso-ts/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to use build a plugin for Microsoft Copilot for Microsoft 365 using TypeScript and Teams Toolkit for Visual Studio Code that returns data from SharePoint Online via Microsoft Graph.
+description: This sample demonstrates how to use build a plugin for Microsoft 365 Copilot using TypeScript and Teams Toolkit for Visual Studio Code that returns data from SharePoint Online via Microsoft Graph.
 products:
 - office-teams
 - copilot-m365